 Other things to do around Moraine Lake

-If you’re looking for a longer hike, consider the Consolation Lakes trail.
 Starting just past the Rockpile, this 5.8km return hike features views of high alpine meadows, mountain peaks and the Quadra Glacier as well as plenty of pretty wildflowers and the two namesake lakes.

 Although it is a well-travelled hike, I’d still recommend carrying bear spray on the Consolation Lakes trail (and any other trail away from the main Moraine Lake area) as it is a popular wildlife corridor.